peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  quantile(self, uniforms)
      |      Returns a list of 'n' numbers that correspond
-     |      to the given uniform random numbers and follow
+     |      to the given uniform random variates and follow
      |      the distribution represented by this sampler.  'uniforms'
      |      is a list of uniform random values in the interval
      |      [0, 1].
 For best results, this sampler's range